defio/KotlinNativeExperiments/README.md

 }
 ```

-`Box` is a generic container, `AnimalBox` is a container that allow only subclasses of `Animal` as element.
+`Box` is a generic container, `AnimalBox` is a container that allows only subclasses of `Animal` as element.

 `mapIntegersToStrings` is a top level property, map with `int` key and `string` values